How To Add PayPal To Your Website

 Adding a PayPal button creates a more seamless shopping experience, making it easier for your customers to complete transactions and generate more profit for your business.

-If you’ve built an e-commerce website from scratch, you can add PayPal to your website in HTML using PayPal Checkout or by writing your code.
+If you’ve built an e-commerce website from scratch, you can add PayPal to your website in HTML using PayPal Checkout or by writing your own code.